Thomas Elder: Later years

 He had a severe illness in 1887 and shortly afterwards retired.
 Elder Smith and Company was formed into a public company, and Elder afterwards lived chiefly in the country.
 He never married.
 Elder was knighted in 1878 (KCMG) and created Knight Grand Cross of the Order of St Michael and St George (GCMG) in 1887.
-He died at Mount Lofty on 6 March 1897.
+He died from influenza at his home, "The Pinnacle", near Mount Lofty, on 6 March 1897, and was buried in the Mitcham cemetery.